JJ/hoborg/text/text.md

 least until I was out of the circus grounds.

 So I was out of that circus pretty fast.
-Same speed I was left without a plan and two hundres pesos short.
-Yes, Gummy, there's a lesson to be learned and you often learn them the hard way.
+Same speed I was left without a plan and two hundred pesos short.
+Yes, Gummy, there's always a lesson to be learned and you often learn them the hard way.
 But learn I did.

 *revise*